Echo-Stream/terraform-provider-echostream/docs/resources/web_sub_hub_node.md

 - `max_lease_seconds` (Number) The maximum lease duration for a subscription.
 Defaults to `864000`.
 Changes will only apply to new subscriptions.
 - `requirements` (Set of String) The list of Python requirements, in [pip](https://pip.pypa.io/en/stable/reference/requirement-specifiers/) format.
 - `signature_algorithm` (String) The WebSub signature algorithm used by hub subscriptions when the subscription provides a secret.
 One of `sha1`, `sha256`, `sha384`, or `sha512`.
 Defaults to `sha1`.
 Changes will apply to all existing and new subscriptions.
 - `subscription_security` (String) The security requirements the hub is enforcing on subscription requests.
-One of `https`, `httpsandsecret`, or `secret`.
+One of `https`, `httpsAndSecret`, or `secret`.
 Null indicates no enforced subscription security.
 Changes will only apply to new subscription requests.

 ### Read-Only